BurnySc2/F2HabitBreaker/README.md

 Usage: Unzip and run `F2HabitBreaker.exe`

-If your resolution isn't supported you can add a line to `F2HabitBreaker.csv` in the format *Resolution,Width,Height,xPosition,yPosition*
+If your resolution isn't supported (default resolution `1920 x 1080`) you can add an entry to `F2HabitBreaker.json` and experiment with the `width, height, x-offset, y-offset` values until it fits your needs.

-You can optionally add additional fields to control the colour and opacity of the overlay in the format *Resolution,Width,Height,xPosition,yPosition,r,g,b,opacity*

 Right click on the overlay to switch monitors or quit.

-Currently it prevents mouse clicking on the command card.
-To change it back to blocking the F2 button, remove the 2nd entry in the `F2HabitBreaker.json` file surrounded by the curly brackets `{}`
+Currently it prevents mouse clicking on the F2 button.
+To change it so that it blocks the command card (bottom right) instead of the F2 button, remove the 2nd entry in the `F2HabitBreaker.json` file surrounded by the curly brackets `{}`.